Not Currently Accepting Applications

 VADM Jon L. Boyes Scholarship

 The Dr. Jon L. Boyes, VADM, USN (Ret.) $3,000 Memorial Scholarship has been established to honor Vice Admiral Boyes' memory and accomplishments.
-Vice Admiral Boyes served as president of AFCEA International for ten years, during this time he established the AFCEA Educational Foundation.
+Vice Adm.
+Boyes served as president of AFCEA International for 10 years, during this time he established the AFCEA Educational Foundation.

-Navy ROTC Student with a Electrical Engineering major.
+Navy ROTC Student with an electrical engineering major.

 Mort Marks and Joan Bowden Scholarships

 AFCEA Joan Bowden $3,000 ROTC Scholarship was established in 1987, by the Montgomery AFCEA Chapter Educational Foundation.
-Scholarship is in memory of Ms. Joan Bowden, 1984-85 President, and member of the Board of Directors of the Montgomery AFCEA Chapter.
+The scholarship is in memory of Joan Bowden, 1984-85 president, and member of the board of directors of the Montgomery AFCEA Chapter.
 The Joan Bowden ROTC Scholarship is presented annually to an ROTC student attending a university located in the AFCEA Mid-South Region of the United States: to include, the states of; Louisiana, Mississippi, Alabama, and northwest panhandle of Florida who is a student in the Air Force option.

 Degree major must meet the mission of AFCEA.

-NOTE: ONE APPLICATION FORM for all available ROTC Scholarships: VADM Boyes, Marks, Bowden and AFCEA ROTC Scholarships
+NOTE: ONE APPLICATION FORM for all available ROTC Scholarships: Vice Adm.
+Boyes, Marks, Bowden and AFCEA ROTC Scholarships.

 Freshmen and seniors are ineligible to apply.